Royal Australian Air Force

 You can view a RAAF personnel record in the National Archives' Canberra Research Centre.

 If you wish to view a service record, submit a request to view records form before your visit.
-Please advise us if the service person is living or deceased.

 You can also ask us a question about accessing records.